How is Biceps Tenodesis of the Shoulder Performed?

 This type of surgery may be performed arthroscopically or open and may depend on your surgeon and personal experience.

-An open surgery will involve one large incision as well as several small ones.
+Open surgery will involve one large incision and several small ones.

 The arthroscopic surgery will employ several small incisions.

 Risks and Potential Complications of Biceps Tenodesis of the Shoulder